radioxoma/micromanager-samples/README.md

         return _MMCorePy.CMMCore_startContinuousSequenceAcquisition(self, *args)
     MMCorePy.CMMError: Failed to initialize circular buffer - memory requirements not adequate.

-*Solution*

-Just increase circular buffer (60 megabytes works fine for me).
+**Solution**: Just increase circular buffer (60 megabytes works fine for me).
 According with mailing list 600-800-1200 MB for circular buffer is normal.

     mmc.setCircularBufferMemoryFootprint(60)

-*ROI*
+### ROI

 It is the Baumer optronics adapter bug.
-If you try adjust ROI with `mmc.setROI(x, y, width, height)`, and then run continuous acquisition, script falls with  exception:
+If you try adjust *region of interest* (ROI) with `mmc.setROI(x, y, width, height)`, and then run continuous acquisition, script falls with this exception:

     Traceback (most recent call last):
       File "C:\Anaconda\radioxoma\mm_live_video.py", line 40, in <module>